The crossover network of 12db helps achieve the perfect sound between the subwoofer and the tweeter.

-In-wall and in-ceiling speakers are a great catch for those who strive to enrich the sound of their home system but are reluctant to sacrifice too much space for this purpose.
-As the name suggests, those are the acoustics intended for mounting into your ceiling or wall.
-They are almost invisible so whatever your interior design is like, they will fit in just fine.
-And although compact, the in-wall and in-ceiling speakers provide some great sound.
+What do you do if your rooms are not very big yet you love great sound and would love to have the opportunity to listen to your favorite tracks in top quality?
+In-wall and in-ceiling speakers are a great catch for those who strive to enrich the sound of their home system but are reluctant or unable to sacrifice too much space for this purpose.
+As the name suggests, those are the acoustics intended for mounting directly into your ceiling or wall.
+They are almost invisible so whatever your interior design is like, they will blend in just fine and will become a completely unnoticeable source of surround sound.
+And although compact, the in-wall and in-ceiling speakers do provide some great sound.
 All the connections are done inside the walls and ceiling, therefore no cords will disrupt the clean and elegant look of your room.

 To see the connection options for the in-wall and in-ceiling speakers to your main sound system, please look through our stereo receivers review.